tauri-apps/tauri/tauri-updater/README.md

 To sign your updates, you need two things.

-The *Public-key* (pubkey) should be added inside your tauri.config.json to validate the update archive before installing.
+The *Public-key* (pubkey) should be added inside your `tauri.conf.json` to validate the update archive before installing.

 The *Private key* (privkey) is used to sign your update and should NEVER be shared with anyone.
-Also, if you lost this key, you'll NOT be able to publish a new update to the current user base (if pubkey is set in tauri.config.json).
+Also, if you lost this key, you'll NOT be able to publish a new update to the current user base (if pubkey is set in tauri.conf.json).
 It's important to save it at a safe place and you can always access it.

-To generate your keys you need to use the Tauri cli. (will be built in Tauri main CLI soon)
+To generate your keys you need to use the Tauri cli.

 ```bash
 tauri sign -g -w ~/.tauri/myapp.key